 The fourth option for self-employed individuals is to take out a personal loan.
 These loans do not require you to prove that your business generates a minimum amount of income.

 Proving business income may be more challenging as a sole proprietor who may deliver or dabble in several services.
 Say you drive for a rideshare company, evaluate social media ads, and write blog posts.
 You can see how it's not easy to categorize your business.

 It's not necessarily a business at all.
 However, you are still self-employed and generate your income through freelance gigs.
 A personal loan considers your credit score, previous employment history, education, and other factors.

 The amounts you can borrow under personal loans can also range up to $50,000.
 So, as long as you think you can comfortably pay the amount back, personal loans can be a way to supplement your freelance income during lean times.

 You might qualify for invoice factoring if you have an established freelance business and invoice your clients.
 This is when a lender fronts the amount of your outstanding account receivables.

-Freelancers that invoice and wait for their income to come in may prefer invoice factoring.
+Freelancers who invoice and wait for their income to come in may prefer invoice factoring.
 This way, they don't borrow more than their "guaranteed" revenue.
 However, some lenders may require a substantial minimum monthly income of $10,000.

 Invoice factoring is best for self-employed individuals who have been in business for years.
 These individuals usually generate an above-average income, delivering highly valued services like web design.

 Are you considering applying for one of the top five loan types for self-employed individuals?
 You'll need to know and check some things before you do.
 One of those is your current credit score.

 Other things to consider include how much you want to borrow, the loan type, and the documents you'll need with your application.